artcalciolari/artcalciolari/ReadME.md

 # Arthur David Müzel Calciolari

 ## About me
 Hello there! my name is Arthur calciolari.
-I'm interested in finance, black holes, the bleeding of thecnology and HEAVY-METAL 🤘
+I'm interested in finance, black holes, the bleeding edge of tecnology and HEAVY-METAL 🤘